 Blanca Manchón in her private office

-What is your routine like now with Noah?
+What's your routine like now with Noah?

 Blanca Manchón with her son Noah